 They use the passage for copywork on Tuesday or Wednesday, and then either Thursday or Friday (whenever they feel ready) I read the passage phrase by phrase while they write it down.
 If they get all the spelling words correct, I erase them from the board.
 If not, we leave them up for another week and I give them a spelling quiz the following week.
-I also add words to the spelling list if they consistently ask me to spell them.
+I also add words to our spelling list if they consistently ask me to spell them.
 This is essentially all we need to do for spelling.

 Just for an example, here is a passage from Build Your Library’s Level 5 American History curriculum:

-I put the passage on the board, and the first day we go over it and choose words to practice, we discuss any interesting punctuation or grammar and anything else they find tricky.
+I put the passage on the board, and the first day we go over it and choose words to practice.
+We discuss any interesting punctuation or grammar and anything else they find tricky.
 Then the next day, they get some time to study over it before I dictate the passage.
-If a passage is especially difficult, we might only do the one passage for the week.
+If a passage is especially difficult, we might only do one passage for the week.

 Here’s an example of a more challenging dictation from Level 12: American History:

 “In the language of the Castilians, as in mine, there was no word yet for this animal, no way to talk about it without saying, the Water Animal with Scaly Skin, a cumbersome expression that would not work for long now that the Spaniards had declared their dominion over La Florida.
 So they gave new names to everything around them, as though they were the All-Knowing God in the Garden of Eden.
 Walking back to the edge of the swamp, the governor asked whose slave that was and what was in the burlap bag.
 Someone told him: the dead slave belonged to a settler; the bag was full of pots, dishes, and utensils.
 All right, the governor said, his voice tinged with annoyance.
 This animal, he announced, would be called El Lagarto because it looked like a giant lizard.
 It was not a name the expedition’s notary needed to record.
 Everyone would remember it.” ~ The Moor’s Account by Laila Lalami